rusets/aws-multi-tier-infra/README.md

 - Frontend hosted on **S3 + CloudFront** (`https://app.multi-tier.space`).
 - Requests routed through **Application Load Balancer (ALB)** with health checks.
 - Data persisted in **Amazon RDS (MySQL)** located **in a private subnet** for enhanced security.

+---

+### 🕒 Wait Page & Frontend Flow

+The static **wait page** (hosted on [https://app.multi-tier.space](https://app.multi-tier.space)) acts as a **control dashboard** for managing infrastructure state.

+When the system is idle, it remains online as a lightweight S3 + CloudFront site and provides:
+- A **“Wake up”** button that triggers the GitHub Actions pipeline via API Gateway → Lambda → Terraform apply.
+- A **live progress bar** and **countdown timer** (≈12–15 minutes) indicating provisioning status.
+- A **status indicator** that enables the **“Open App”** button once the backend environment is fully deployed.

+Both `app.multi-tier.space` and `multi-tier.space` domains are managed via **Route 53** and integrated with CloudFront distributions.
+This design ensures **zero-cost idle time** — compute resources (EC2, RDS, ALB) are active only while the app is awake, while the static wait-site remains accessible 24/7.

+---

 **Project structure:**
 ```